OSSVerse/OSSVerse/docs/concepts/ossverse-operator.md

 OSSVerse marketplace provides a digital venue where open source software consumers can find, evaluate, and engage services that offer assurance, such as security audits, compliance checks, and quality assessments, for open source software.
 The operator does not own the services being offered but creates a space where service providers can list their offerings and consumers can browse through them to find the services that best match their needs.

-**Open Source Marketplace Operator/Consortia**: Deploys people resources to maintain and operate the marketplace and is responsible for the marketplace's governance.
+**OSSVerse Marketplace Operator**: Deploys people resources to maintain and operate the marketplace and is responsible for the marketplace's governance.

 ### Marketplace Services
 - Sale of Open Source Software Support & Subscription Services